oemof/tespy/paper.md

 balance is different, as the reaction enthalpy has to be considered.
 Furthermore, it is necessary to compensate for the different zero point definitions of enthalpy in the fluid properties of the reaction components by defining a reference state $\mathrm{ref}$.
-E.g. for an adiabatic combustion chamber equation \ref{eq:5} is implemented using the fuel's lower heating value
-$LHV$ as reaction enthalpy.
+For example, equation \ref{eq:5} is implemented for adiabatic combustion chambers using the fuel's lower heating value $LHV$ as reaction enthalpy.

 \begin{equation}
 0=